Five Common Mistakes When Filing A VA Disability Claim

 5. Failing to Obtain a Medical Opinion

-As, discussed above, one of the biggest reasons why the VA will deny a claim is the lack of medical evidence linking a veteran’s disability to like their time in service.
+As discussed above, one of the biggest reasons why the VA will deny a claim is the lack of medical evidence linking a service member’s disability to their active-duty military service.
 Just lay statements claiming that the issue is related to service, on their own, will not suffice.
-If your claim contains a written opinion from a medical expert or professional liking the disability to service, can make huge difference in the outcome of the claim.
+If your disability claim contains a written opinion from a medical expert or professional liking the disability to service, it can make a huge difference in the outcome of the claim.

 In conclusion, there are many mistakes that can be made when filing a claim for VA benefits for the first time.
 There is an abundance of information and knowledge behind these claims and knowing what to do and what not to do and give any veteran a nice head start.
 It all starts when a veteran decides to file a claim.
 Remember, a veteran cannot receive benefits if they do not file a claim first.